Skip to main content

 Connect project management platform (optional)

-Tusk can use information and business logic from tickets linked to your pull requests to generate more relevant and accurate tests.
+Tusk can use business context from tickets linked to your pull requests to generate more relevant unit tests and classify API deviations more accurately.
 Integrations page

 1